HoNamDuong/.dotfiles/Markdowns/DUAL.md

 ### Set language, location and hostname

-Generate locale and set teh `LANG` variable in the `locale.conf` file:
+The locale determines the system language, currency format, numbering and date on your system.
+This information is contained in the `/etc/locale.gen` file.

+    nim /etc/locale.gen

+    # Scroll and uncomment
+    en_US.UTF-8 UTF-8

+Save and exit the file.
+Next generate the locale configuration using the command:

     locale-gen

+Set teh `LANG` variable in the `locale.conf` file:

     echo "LANG=en_US.UTF-8" >> /etc/locale.conf
     echo "LANGUAGE=en_US" >> /etc/locale.conf